Loopshape/WP_Awebgo/wp-content/plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.9.9 =
+Compatibility with Contact Form 7.

 = 1.9.8.1 =
 Added sprite image for close buttons and other fixes.